-In 2000 Queen’s High School recognised the need to develop a programme to identify students who are talented and gifted, with the aim of providing them with in-class and with small group extension opportunities.
+Queen’s High School recognises the need to identify students who are talented and gifted, with the aim of providing them with in-class and with small group extension opportunities.

 The philosophy of the Queen’s programme: